|Title:||Head Football Coach|

 |Previous College:||Master's, Northern Colorado, 1998; Bachelor's Hope College 1993|

-Peter Stuursma heads into his third season as a head coach after a successful start that included the greatest single-season turnaround in the team's 109-year history.
+Peter Stuursma heads into his fourth season as a head coach after a successful start that included the greatest single-season turnaround in the team's 109-year history.

-Stuursma guided the Flying Dutchmen to a 7-3 overall record in 2016 and an 8-2 record in 2017.
-It was the ninth time the Flying Dutchmen won at least eight games in a season.
+Stuursma guided the Flying Dutchmen to a 7-3 overall record in 2016 and 8-2 records in 2017 and 2018.
+It was the 10th time the Flying Dutchmen won at least eight games in a season.

 Stuursma was introduced as Hope's seventh head football coach on Tuesday, January 26, 2016.